cabforum/netsec/docs/NSR.md

 **SANS Top 25**: A list created with input from the SysAdmin, Audit, Network, and Security (SANS) Institute and the Common Weakness Enumeration (CWE) that identifies the Top 25 Most Dangerous Software Errors that lead to exploitable vulnerabilities (see <http://www.sans.org/top25-software-errors/>).

-**Secure Key Storage Device**: A device certified as:
-   * meeting at least FIPS 140-2 or 140-3, level 2 overall or level 3 physical; or
-   * validated against a Common Criteria Protection Profile for Digital Signatures at EAL 4 augmented with AVA_VAN >=5 and ALC_FLR >= 2.

 **Security Support System**: A system or set of systems supporting the security of the CA Infrastructure, which minimally includes:
    1. authentication;
    2. network boundary control;